Household Hazardous Waste (HHW)

 Special Collection Events

-Hennepin County is also holding three HHW collection events in Minneapolis this year.
-The events will be held at three different locations around the city on different days.
+Hennepin County holds HHW collection events in Minneapolis each year.
 Visit Henenpin County's website for event dates, locations, times, and materials accepted at these special collection events.

 Preparing Materials for Delivery